-After floating with the sharks near the town of Hale’iwa, we grabbed a big breakfast and then took off for the the end of the road…literally.
+After floating with the sharks near the town of Haleiwa, we grabbed a big breakfast and then took off for the end of the road…literally.
 We drove towards Ka’ena Point until we could go no further.
-The road used to go around the Northwest corner of Oahu, but due to poor road conditions and erosion it is no longer a functioning road.
+The road used to go around the Northwest corner of Oahu, but due to poor road conditions and erosion, it is no longer a functioning road.
 So we drove until the road turned to dirt, and then pulled over and parked near a little beach.

 After a quick power nap, we were up and heading back to Hale’iwa for a ‘must-eat’…shave ice.
 No, that’s not a typo, it’s called shave ice – not shaved ice.
 (If anyone knows why – please let me know!)
 I had heard about this cool treat and now it was my chance to dig in.
 My verdict…it was like a snow cone, but the ice was much more fine.
 My mango, passion fruit, and strawberry shave ice hit the spot and we were on our way again.

-Next we came face to face with quintessential Hawaii – Waimea Bay – home of the biggest waves around.
-I was quite excited to see these monster waves and the surfers who ride them, however luck was not on our side – the surf was flat.
+Next, we came face to face with the quintessential Hawaii – Waimea Bay – home of the biggest waves around.
+I was quite excited to see these monster waves and the surfers who ride them, however, luck was not on our side – the surf was flat.
 Just another reason to come back one day.

-The North shore drive is dotted with tantalizing treats.
-Food trucks like Giovanni’s is famous for it’s shrimp.
+The North Shore drive is dotted with tantalizing treats.
+Food trucks like Giovanni’s are famous for their shrimp.
 As we pulled up there were lines and lines of people waiting for their styrofoam plate of shrimp flooded in garlic.
 And so I sauntered up to the counter and ordered my very own plate of garlic shrimp.
-After using an entire container of napkins, I was finished with my garlicky, bathed in butter shrimp and realized that I would be wreaking of garlic for days…but it was worth it!
+After using an entire container of napkins, I was finished with my garlicky, bathed in butter shrimp, and realized that I would be wreaking of garlic for days…but it was worth it!